Living in Timisoara: Pros & Cons (Is It Worth It?)

 But lucky golden tickets are always available, if you have patience to look for them.

-Romania – Timisoara included – is still one of the cheapest countries in the EU when it comes to accommodation costs, but the prices have been going up constantly over the past several years and they don’t seem to slow down.
+Romania – Timisoara included – is still one of the cheapest countries in the EU when it comes to rental costs, but the prices have been going up constantly over the past several years and they don’t seem to slow down.

 It’s just how it is in the rest of the world and Timisoara is just keeping up pace.